You can donate to Croydon Vision for other fundraising initiatives online with our Just Giving page. To please donate just click on the button below:

-Christmas springs love and togetherness, yet for many, isolation is on the rise.
+Christmas springs love and togetherness, yet for many, isolation is a big concern.

-We are adapting this year, instead of a Christmas meal at Croydon Vision’s centre, we are organising a community reach, making sure ‘No one gets left behind at Christmas.’
+We adapted in 2020; instead of a Christmas meal at Croydon Vision’s centre, we organised a community reach, making sure ‘No one [was] left behind at Christmas.’

-We’ve identified our most vulnerable members and with your help, we can provide a hearty meal, gift and entertainment this Christmas.
+We were able to identify our most vulnerable members and with your help, provided a hearty meal, gift and entertainment.

-So far, we’ve successfully received part funding; £1,500 from Ross Harding Trust and looking to raise the balance; to ensure Christmas is a special time for people with sight loss – together we can!
+We successfully received part funding; £1,500 from Ross Harding Trust and raised our target balance of £3,000, which ensured that Christmas was a special time for people with sight loss – together we can!

 I think the most surprising part about climbing Kilimanjaro is not that I, (Susanette) managed to reach the summit but that I even attempted it.
 Hiking, camping or sleeping in tent were unfamiliar territory, however, for such a good cause; raising money for an accessible 7-seater vehicle; I opted in.
 Climbing Kilimanjaro took 6 days and 2days to come back down; a different route.